hcchuang/hcchuang.github.io/_pages/about.md

    - Contemporary Research in Business and Finance, Yuan Ze University and Banking Academy Vietnam.
    - Seminars in National Taipei University and National Taiwan University
    - NBER productivity seminar, TPRI brownbag seminar, and the Max Planck Institute Innovation & Entrepreneurship seminar.(Presented by John.
 P Walsh).
-1. Hui-Ching Chuang, O-Chia Chuang, Jin Xu, and Ye Yang, _Simple HAR model based on the correlated intraday return patterns_,
+1. Hui-Ching Chuang, O-Chia Chuang, Jin Xu, and Ye Yang, _Simple HAR Model Based on the Correlated Intraday Return Patterns_,
    - 2024 FeAT International Conference on Artificial Intelligence, Green Finance, and Investments,Taipei,Taiwan.
-1. Hui-Ching Chuang, O-Chia Chuang, Zaichao Du, and Zhenhong Huang. _Estimating the CARE system with possibly high-dimensional units_,
+1. Hui-Ching Chuang, O-Chia Chuang, Zaichao Du, and Zhenhong Huang. _Estimating the CARE system with Possibly High-dimensional Units_,
    - 第六届环亚太青年计量学者会议, Wuhan, China (*Present by O-Chia Chuang).
    - The 2020 International Conference of Taiwan Finance Association,Puli,Taiwan.
    - The 28th Conference on the Theories and Practices of Securities and Financial Markets, Kaushung, Taiwan.